-The Koru Mindfulness program is an evidence-based mindfulness program developed over ten years ago at Duke University by psychiatrists Holly Rogers, MD & Margaret Maytan, MD to "bring the benefits of mindfulness to the college students they worked with" at the student counseling center.
+The Koru Mindfulness program, where I was trained, is an evidence-based mindfulness program developed over ten years ago at Duke University by psychiatrists Holly Rogers, MD & Margaret Maytan, MD to "bring the benefits of mindfulness to the college students they worked with" at the student counseling center.
 You can read more about their research and the Koru Mindfulness program on their website here.

 "this is your life. don't miss it."

 — holly rogers, md

 founder of koru mindfulness

 “we don’t meditate to get better at meditating;

 — sharon salzburg

 Hi there future mindful meditators!